-- The Provincial Health Officer issued an order on April 23rd, which was updated on July 2nd, laying out the responsibilities of employers and workers for industrial camps.
-The Order can be accessed here: https://www2.gov.bc.ca/assets/gov/health/about-bc-s-health-care-system/office-of-the-provincial-health-officer/covid-19/covid-19-pho-order-industrial-camps.pdf - In accordance with the Order and to protect themselves, other workers and communities, workers must: - follow physical distancing, hygiene and other infection control and prevention measures while on the worksite, in worker accommodation and during any transportation. - self-monitor daily for signs and symptoms of COVID-19 and report any symptoms to the Health Clinic or other designated staff member. - The July 2020 updates included the following requirements: - o Compliance with your employer's COVID-19 protocol - Diligent hand hygiene at all times - Maintaining physical distancing - This provincial update also relaxed requirements for workers to remain in camp on their days off. - When going offsite, please continue to practice these measures in local communities. - Employers and the worker accommodation will provide further information and training to workers.
+- The Provincial Health Officer issued an order on April 23, which was updated on July 2, laying out the responsibilities of employers and workers for industrial camps.
+The Order can be accessed here: https://www2.gov.bc.ca/assets/gov/health/about-bc-s-health-care-system/office-of-the-provincial-health-officer/covid-19/covid-19-pho-order-industrial-camps.pdf - In accordance with the Order and to protect themselves, other workers and communities, workers must: - follow physical distancing, hygiene and other infection control and prevention measures while on the worksite, in worker accommodation and during any transportation. - self-monitor daily for signs and symptoms of COVID-19 and report any symptoms to the medical clinic or other designated staff member. - The July 2020 updates included the following requirements: - o Compliance with your employer's COVID-19 protocol - Diligent hand hygiene at all times - Maintaining physical distancing - When going offsite, please continue to practice these measures in local communities. - Employers and the worker accommodation will provide further information and training to workers.